RobertoPrevato/jekyll-now/_posts/2019-06-12-Presenting-BlackSheep.md

 When writing the current version of BlackSheep, I decided to not follow ASGI for pretty much subjective opinions:

 ## 1. Curiosity
-**ASGI** specification uses generic types to a large degree: dictionaries, tuples, lists, to describe requests, headers, responses, parts of request/response cycle.
+**ASGI** specification uses generic types to a large degree: dictionaries, tuples, and lists; to describe requests, headers, responses, parts of request/response cycle.
 For example, at each web request a scope like the following is created (copied from `uvicorn` documentation):

 ```python
 {